Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 The Richelieu Wing

 Together, the three wings do more than divide the museum.
-They offer three different ways of entering the Louvre.
+They offer three different ways of entering the Louvre: spectacle, memory, and space.

 View of the Louvre’s eastern colonnade in Paris, with Corinthian columns and a row of black lampposts leading toward the palace façade